katono254/Raterapp/README.md

 The steps provided above requires you to add commands in you computer terminal.
 ## Known Bugs
 Crispy forms is not working the way it supposed to work so it causes the app to move below.
+Problems with the home page when consuming api(the home page gives an empty white space)

 ## Technologies Used
 * Python3.6